-46 RISK MANAGEMENT
+45 RISK MANAGEMENT

 The primary risks to the Group arise from extending credit to corporate and institutional banking and retail banking customers.
-The Group is also exposed to a range of other risk types such as market, operational, liquidity, compliance, reputational, country, market conduct and legal that drive the direction of its risk management, product range and risk diversification strategies.
+The Group is also exposed to a range of other risk types such as market, operational, liquidity, compliance, reputational, country, conduct, legal and environmental and social risks that drive the direction of its risk management, product range and risk diversification strategies.